shhwang1/3-Anomaly_Detection/README.md

 Since the outlier threshold determined according to the methodology to be tested is different, the experiment was first conducted by methodology.
 And at the end of the analysis chapter, we will compare the methodology based on the best performance after hyperparameter tuning.

 ### [Experiment 1.]
 Comparison of Local Outlier Factor performance by neighbors hyperparameter changes

+In the Local Outlier Factor methodology, 'k' as defined by the hyperparameter is very important because it directly affects the calculation of k-distance and reachability, which are important elements of the methodology.
+In the existing code, the default value of k is 20.
+We compared the performance for a total of six cases: 5, 10, 15, 20, 30, 50.